christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 (Acts 22:3)), and who was the one that came up with the idea that "Rome was Edom", preached that Simon bar Kokhba ('bar Kozeva' = 'son of the star' in ancient Hebrew) was the 'messiah' during the Bar Kokhba revolt.
-Simon bar Kozeva's son was named Rufus which was also the name of the son of Simon of Cyrene.
-The Gospel of Mark is about Simon of Cyrene and Jesus is meant to be seen as an invisible spirit from heaven come down to accompany Simon and his disciples who then returns after Simon is crucified.

 Two years before the Bar Kokhba revolt emperor Hadrian created a religion to deify his underage gay lover as the son of god